 The evaluation process includes a strategic overview by the Advisory Committee who assess the projects to ensure alignment with national development priorities, geographic spread and diversity of technologies.
 The Advisory Committee then recommends projects to ADFD for final selection.

 In each cycle, the requirements in the Executive Project Summary and Full Project Proposal application forms are further clarified to assist applicants to improve their applications.
 Webinars are also carried out to assist applicants.
-Please check the How it works and How to apply sections of the website for details on how best to focus and prepare an application.
+Please check the Selection Process and How to apply sections of the website for details on how best to focus and prepare an application.

 The Secretariat asks applicants if they would like their project submissions to be shared with potential co-funding bodies.
 If they say yes, the project submissions are shared with co-funders through the website.